Yuen Long District: Geography

 Yuen Long District contains the largest alluvial plain in Hong Kong, the Yuen Long-Kam Tin plain.
-With an area of 144 km2, the district covers many traditional villages including Ping Shan Heung, Ha Tsuen Heung, Kam Tin Heung, Fung Kat Heung, Pat Heung, San Tin Heung and Shap Pat Heung, as well as Yuen Long Town and Tin Shui Wai.
+With an area of 144 km2 (56 square miles), the district covers many traditional villages including Ping Shan Heung, Ha Tsuen Heung, Kam Tin Heung, Fung Kat Heung, Pat Heung, San Tin Heung and Shap Pat Heung, as well as Yuen Long Town and Tin Shui Wai.

 Two new towns have been developed within this district.
 Yuen Long New Town was developed from the traditional market town of Yuen Long Town from the late 1970s.
-Tin Shui Wai New Town has developed since the early 1990s, and is built on land reclaimed from former fish ponds once common in the district.
+Tin Shui Wai New Town has developed since the early 1990s and is built on land reclaimed from former fish ponds once common in the district.

 History

 According to archaeological findings, there were inhabitants settled in the district around 3,500 years ago.
 The ruling clan of the Tang Clan (鄧氏家族) lived there in Kam Tin.
 Like Tai Po, Yuen Long used to be a traditional market town.

 In 1898 the area of the modern day Yuen Long District was leased to the colonial British Hong Kong government by the Convention for the Extension of Hong Kong Territory.
-A 6 days war was broke out between the British army and the militia from Tang and other villages.
-The iron doors of the walled villages of Tang were looted to UK as spoils of war.
-They are returned to Tang later, but according to urban legends, the mixed up which doors belongs to which walled villages, nowadays the two sides of the door of Kat Hing Wai are not identical in design.
+A 6 day-war broke out between the British army and the militia from Tang and other villages.
+The iron doors of the walled villages of Tang were looted and brought to the UK as spoils of war.
+They were returned to Tang later, but according to urban legend, the doors were mixed up and were not returned to the rightful villages, possibly explaining the two sides of the door of Kat Hing Wai being different in design.

-After the war, the colonial government had established a different approach to administrate the New Territories, which established the district office.
+After the war, the colonial government took a different approach to administer the New Territories, establishing the district office.
 Yuen Long was under the District Office North headquartered in Tai Po.
-A branch office was later stationed in Yuen Long permanently.
+A permanent branch office was later set up in Yuen Long.

-The history of the modern day Yuen Long administrative district (despite a few government departments does not map their service area according to the boundary of the District) can be trace back to Yuen Long District Office (previously known as 元朗理民府 now known as 元朗民政事務處 of Home Affairs Department; English name unchanged) of the "New Territories Administration" department of the British colonial government.
-A reform was held in 1980s that not only the New Territories has their District Offices, but whole HK is grid into Districts, with formal election was held for the councillors of the District Councils.
-The latest election of the Yuen Long District Council was held in 2019 and scheduled to be held again in 2023.
+The history of the modern-day Yuen Long administrative district (despite a few government departments not mapping their service area according to the boundary of the District) can be traced back to Yuen Long District Office (previously known as 元朗理民府 now known as 元朗民政事務處 of Home Affairs Department; English name unchanged) of the "New Territories Administration" department of the British colonial government.
+Reforms in 1980s led to all of Hong Kong, including the New Territories, being divided into Districts, each with a District Council with elected councillors.
+The last election of the Yuen Long District Council was held in 2023.